 By Eric Johnson

 The Community of Christ is the largest church following Joseph Smith after The Church of Jesus Christ of Latter-day Saints (LDS Church).
 This is a religion that does not place much emphasis on theology as much as it does on social justice issues, including an emphasis on striving for world peace, feeding the hungry, and abolishing poverty.
 Because of this, the Community of Christ has more of a feel of a liberal mainstream Protestant denominational church than a relative of the LDS Church.
 For most of its history, the church has been led by members of the Joseph Smith, Jr. family, beginning with Smith’s son Joseph III, although the past two presidents serving over the past quarter of a century have not been named Smith.
-For those who prefer a liberal alternative to the LDS Church, many ex-Mormons have found it to be convenient to switch to the Community of Christ.
+For those who prefer a liberal alternative to the LDS Church, some ex-Mormons have found it to be convenient to switch to the Community of Christ.